s41nt0l3xus/CTF-writeups/gpnctf-2025/WebGL-bird/README.md

   byteLength: 136
 [ 102, 102, 102, 102, 102, 102, 102, 102, 102, 102, 102, ...
 ```
 Wait - are those object addresses in plain sight?
-This is definitely PWNers' Haven...
+This is definitely PWNers' Paradise...

 ![](./assets/kek_leak.png)